5 Quicken Alternatives Now that Quicken Online is Dead

 Quicken Online’s interface was sleek and user-friendly for the time, though today it would feel clunky and out of date.
 But it still gave users a quick way to get insight into their spending, saving, and other financial patterns.

 Quicken Online also acted in an app-like way for iPhone users, specifically.
 These users could log into their account to view their updated balances and five latest transactions in each account.
 With transactions downloaded nightly, the feature is a far cry from the to-the-minute financial insight today’s apps offer.
-But it was still pretty high-tech for a decade ago!

-Finally, Quicken Online eventually rolled out an online bill paying option.
+The program eventually rolled out an online bill paying option.
 This was meant to help users manage short-term cash flow and to make their online bill paying easier.
 And Intuit, of course, tied Quicken Online into its TurboTaxOnline products, as well.

 So What Happened to Quicken Online?